Romania entry requirements for Malaysia passport holders

 |---|---|---|

-| Valid passport Must be valid for the duration of your stay | Your passport must be valid for the entire time you plan to stay in Romania.
-No minimum validity beyond your departure date is required by Romanian law, but some airlines may ask for at least 3 months validity beyond your stay. | Required |
+| Valid passport Must be valid for the duration of your stay | Your passport must be valid for at least the entire period you plan to stay in Romania.
+No minimum validity beyond your departure date is required by Romanian law, but airlines may enforce a 3-month validity rule — check with your carrier before flying. | Required |

-| Return or onward ticket Proof of departure from Schengen area | Border officers at Romanian airports routinely ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
-Have a printed or digital copy ready. | Required |
+| Return or onward ticket Proof of departure from Romania or Schengen area | Immigration officers at Romanian airports regularly ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
+Have a printed or digital copy ready — budget airlines often check this at check-in too. | Required |

 What happens at the border